wiktor-k/coturn/README.md

 ## Prosody

 Make sure you have `mod_turncredentials` installed from prosody-modules repository (see https://prosody.im/doc/installing_modules) and it's the latest version.
+This is **important** as there were [compatibility fixes](https://hg.prosody.im/prosody-modules/rev/bbfcd786cc78) merged upstream on 18.04.2020.

 You can check if you got this part right via CAAS: https://compliance.conversations.im/test/stun/ and https://compliance.conversations.im/test/turn/ or via local installation: https://github.com/iNPUTmice/caas

+If CAAS tests fail check if you updated your Prosody modules.

 Alternatively use XML console (replace `shakespeare.lit` with your own domain):